 - be a Permanent Humanitarian Visa holder residing in Australia or

 - be a New Zealand citizen who holds a Special Category Visa (SCV) and meets ALL of the long-term eligibility criteria under this category

 Students not eligible for SA-HELP are required to pay the SSAF by the fee due date.
 Refer to:

 Note: Eligible students are able to defer their SSAF to a SA-HELP loan even if they do not wish to take out any other HELP loan.

-Eligible students will be required to complete an electronic Request for SA-HELP Assistance form (eSAF) on or before the fee payment due date for the relevant study period, refer to academic calendars for key administrative dates.
+Eligible students will be required to complete an electronic Request for SA-HELP Assistance Form (eSAF) on or before the fee payment due date for the relevant study period.
+Refer to the academic calendars for key administrative dates.

 The electronic form (eSAF) is only available in USC Central.
 We will email you reminders to keep you up to date.

 Please regularly check:

-- your USC student emails (at least twice a week)
+- your UniSC student emails (at least twice a week)

 - that your contact details are up to date in USC Central

 - your To Do List in USC Central for the electronic SA-HELP form.
 Once completed, you can check your SA-HELP details on your completed form.
-View How to view your completed eSAF (PDF 784KB) for instructions.
+View How to view your completed eSAF for instructions

 - the Student Services and Amenities Fee (SSAF) page

 A request for a SA-HELP form is to be submitted on or before the fee payment due date for the relevant study period; refer to the academic calendars for key administrative dates.

-An eligible student who has applied for SA-HELP Assistance will be able to pay all or part of the SSAF to the University by the due date and any balance will be deferred to SA-HELP.
+An eligible student who has applied for SA-HELP Assistance will be able to pay all or part of the SSAF to the University by the due date, and any remaining balance will be deferred to SA-HELP.

 Important: If a SA-HELP form is not completed (and your tax file number provided for SA-HELP) by the due date, payment will be required.

 The incurral date is the date on which your SA-HELP debt is confirmed.
-Your SA-HELP incurral date will be the USC census date ie; the last day on which you can drop your courses without financial liability.
+Your SA-HELP incurral date will be the UniSC Census date, the last day on which you can drop your courses without financial liability.

 Important: After the Incurral date, no remission of SA-HELP debts are available.